ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/opportunities.md

 ### 1. Triggering rule evaluation
 Assignment Rules are automatically evaluated when any of the following fields in an Opportunity are updated:
 - *Enterprise Company*
-- *From Division*
+- *From Company Division*
 - *Party*

-In addition, the Party selected in the Opportunity must have a defined Customer record for the same Enterprise Company as the document's Enterprise Company.
+In addition, the Party selected in the Opportunity must have a defined Customer record for the same Enterprise Company as the Opportunity's Enterprise Company.

 ### 2. Rule evaluation